Alex Jones Penalized By Twitter

 Conspiracy theorist Alex Jones has temporarily lost some Twitter privileges over breaking the site's rules against abusive behavior.
 Last week, the company was a notable exception after a wave of other major tech companies banned Jones and his main channels.

 The penalties to Alex Jones' personal account, @RealAlexJones, are for one week.
-They do not include the Twitter page for his website Infowars, which posted screenshots of the notice that Twitter apparently sent Jones.
+The Twitter page for his website Infowars posted screenshots of the notice that Twitter apparently sent Jones.

 .@RealAlexJones is now in @Twitter prison!— infowars (@infowars) August 15, 2018